 Dr. Brian Steg, Dr. Derek Luney, Dr. Luke Byrnes, Dr. James Ritter, Dr. Jeff Neal, Lisa Michel PA-C and Sara Paul, DNP, FNP and Whitney Patterson, NP and Cory Wiles, PA-C come to you with a combined 110+ years of experience.
-The top priority of our physicians and staff is to give each patient the highest quality of care available.
+The top priority of our providers is to give each patient the highest quality of care available.
 We provide general cardiology, peripheral interventions, pacemaker implantation and interventional cardiology.
-Remember, your Cardiologist is your first line of defense in guarding your most valuable possession of all: your HEART!
+Remember, your cardiology team is your first line of defense in guarding your most valuable possession of all: your HEART!

 • Pulse Oximetry